kaoh/springdataresttoopenapischema/README.md

 * Only collection and item method resources are considered.
 * The resolution of class names only works if no wild card imports are used.
 * Custom finders using pagination are not supported.
-* If own intermediate repository interfaces (e.g. for setting some defaults) are used with generics, the domain class must be the first type parameter.
+* If own intermediate repository interfaces (e.g. for adding some default annotations) are used with generics, the domain class must be the first type parameter.
 * The method `T update(T entity)` is a reserved name in custom repositories.